Monday, January 13, 2025

-CREST HAVEN – The county commissioners have taken a step toward greater transparency, unanimously approving a resolution that calls for release of the audio of their meetings within 72 hours after the meeting.
+CREST HAVEN – The county commissioners have declined to consider a resident’s request to stream their meetings live on social media, but took a step toward more transparency, unanimously approving a resolution that calls for release of the audio of their meetings within 72 hours.

 Previously, audio was authorized to be released concurrent with the release of the meeting’s written minutes after the minutes’ approval at the following meeting.
 Meetings are usually scheduled two weeks apart.